thomassuedbroecker/custom-reranker-deployment/README.md

 The image below shows the dependencies of applications and components when you use a `Docker Compose` to run Prime QA on your local machine.

-In the image below you see 3 applications.
+In the image below, you see three applications.

 * UI
 * Prime QA
 * Orchestrator

-Prime QA contains four components
+Prime QA contains four components.

 * Indexer
 * Retreivers